DBKeran/DBKeran/README.md

-- 👋 Hi, I’m Dino Keran an Robotics Engineer
+- 👋 Hi, I’m Dino Keran an Robotics Educator
-- 👀 I’m interested in Autonomous systems such as Self-Driving cars and Mobile Robots
+- 👀 I’m interested in Autonomous systems such as Mobile Robots and Self-Driving cars
-- 🌱 I’m currently learning about Self-Driving cars
-- 💞️ I’m looking to collaborate on robotics projects
+- 🌱 I’m open to help out with you robotics project
 - 📫 You can reach me on my email dino.bucevic.keran@gmail.com